Buyers Guides

 The model we received for the test came in walnut (which we loved), but it was also available in six additional options: oak, mahogany, cherry, padauk, purpleheart, and maple.
 Each wood has a different grain and color, which makes it possible to match the stand with your décor or guitar wood – a very thoughtful feature.

-We’d probably recommend this for minimalist homes or studios as it’s not quite as stable as a traditional tripod designs.
+We’d probably recommend this for minimalist homes or studios, as it’s not quite as stable as traditional tripod designs.
 If you’ve got pets, your guitars may well be at serious risk of being knocked off.
 If you’re planning to use it in a quieter environment, though, guitar stands don’t get much better looking.

 Verdict: The Zither Solid Wood Guitar Floor Stand was more of a guitar hanger than a stand, but this didn’t make it any less useful.
-It was sturdy, and absolutely beautiful to look at.
+It was sturdy and absolutely beautiful to look at.
 We think that it would make a great choice for anybody who puts a premium on design and aesthetics.

 Best Budget Multi Guitar Rack